Any Jerry Lee Lewis Biography will always show Lewis as a huge Rock-n-roll legend.....But he can sing country better than 90% of Nashville's best.

-However...I want to make special note that my very favorite side of Jerry Lee Lewis is his country side.
+Over the years my very favorite side of Jerry Lee Lewis has continued to be his country side.

 More than a few Rock-n-Roll fans have often said that Jerry Lee Lewis is the King.
 Elvis fans might dispute that title, but nobody else in the history of popular music would dare call himself The Killer.